pnair03/flix/README.md

 ### User Stories

-#### REQUIRED (10pts)
-- [X] (5pts) User can tap a cell to see more details about a particular movie.
+- User can tap a cell to see more details about a particular movie.
-- [X] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-#### BONUS
-- [X] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- User can tap a poster in the collection view to see a detail screen of that movie.
-- [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

 ### App Walkthrough GIF

 <img src="http://g.recordit.co/JDeKdA6epd.gif" width=250><br>

-### Notes
-Describe any challenges encountered while building the app.

----

 ## Flix Part 1

 ### User Stories

-#### REQUIRED (10pts)
-- [X] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- User sees an app icon on the home screen and a styled launch screen.
-- [X] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- User can view and scroll through a list of movies now playing in theaters.
-- [X] (3pts) User can view the movie poster image for each movie.
+- User can view the movie poster image for each movie.

-#### BONUS
-- [ ] (2pt) User can view the app on various device sizes and orientations.
-- [ ] (1pt) Run your app on a real device.

 ### App Walkthrough GIF

 <img src="http://g.recordit.co/j1Ugoj91pi.gif" width=250><br>

-### Notes
-Describe any challenges encountered while building the app.

-The one challenge I encountered was installing and setting up AlamoFireImage in order to integrate the movie posters in each row.
-While this didn't directly relate to the coding aspect of the project, I still needed to learn how to use the Swift Package Manager in order to do this.